GopikrishnanSasikumar/AI-Project-Ideas/README.md

 ### tags: Voice recognition, deep learning.

 There is no good open source api for voice recognition right now.
-Mozilla open sourced common voice api for voice recognition using python.
+Mozilla open sourced [deep speech project](https://github.com/mozilla/DeepSpeech) for voice recognition using python.
 Google released its javascript version of Tensorflow this year.
-Implement the common voice api in tensorflowjs and build a voice recognition model for the web.
+Implement the common voice api in [tensorflowjs](https://js.tensorflow.org) and build a voice recognition model for the web.

 ## 4. Emergency Response system for women safety